MatthewMcGonagle/TSP_PictureMaker/README.md

 size scale.
 4. Further improvements are made by applying another modification of simulated annealing based on nearest neighbors.

-# File Descriptions
+# Example Code

-## annealers.py

-Classes responsible for doing simulated annealing based on size scale and for doing simulated annealing based on k-nearest neighbors.

-## dithering.py

-Class and functions for applying dithering to an image.

 ## example.py

 An example of using the functions to convert tigerHeadResize.png into a TSP picture.

+# Package Description

+The name of the package is `tspDraw`.
+It contains the following modules:

+## dithering

+Class and functions for applying dithering to an image.

+## graphics

+Functions for plotting results, saving images, and preprocessing of input images.

+## jobs

+Functions for dealing with running batches of the annealing steps for different types of annealers.

+## neighbors

+Contains annealer that uses k-nearest neighbors as vertex pool.

-## processVertices.py
+## processVertices

 Functions for getting the vertices from the dithered image and for preprocessing them, including the initial greedy guess.

-## resultPlotting.py
+## sizeScale

-Functions to make plotting results convenient.
+Contains annealer that uses a vertex pool based on a lower bound of the distance to the either of the vertex's initial neighbors in the initial cycle.

 # Description of Library's Process